Here’s the truth, mama. There’s a ton of information out there about breastfeeding nutrition.

 That said, breastfeeding nutrition can be complicated.
 It would be nice to think you could just say “Hey, I like x so I’ll just KEEP EATING X!
 If I like it, if I survived on it before baby, it should be enough for baby AND me, right?”

 Generally, that’s true, unless you lived on ramen noodles and beer before.
 But it would be silly to think that eating for two is the same as eating for one.

-Don’t worry though, momma.
+Don’t worry though, mama.
 I’m gonna try and pare it down for you.

 The reality is that your doctor is going to know very best here, so be sure to have REGULAR conversations about your baby’s weight and your challenges breastfeeding.

-I’ll get super specific as you roll on through this article, but here’s the nitty-gritty, momma!
+I’ll get super specific as you roll on through this article, but here’s the nitty-gritty, mama!
 Breastfeeding nutrition requirements will vary a little, but there are some things that are ALWAYS true.